algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

 ### How to Report a Bug

-To report a bug or request help, contact: cheerish.support@gmail.com Please include:
+To report a bug or request help, contact: cheerish.support@gmail.com.
+Please include:
-- A description of the issue
+- A description of the issue.
-- Screenshots or screen recordings if possible
+- Screenshots or screen recordings if possible.
-- The QR code you scanned
+- The QR code you scanned.

 *While we aim to assist every user, we cannot guarantee the resolution of all issues.*